Target REDcard™ Credit Card review

 Some products on Target.com might be designated with “Only ships with $25 orders.”
 That means you can buy those items only if your cart subtotal is at least $25.
 In this case, you won’t receive two-day shipping if you don’t meet the minimum — even if you have the Target REDcard™ Credit Card.

 Target already has a lenient return policy: You can return most new, unopened products within 90 days of purchase.
 If you like having even more time for returns, however, the Target REDcard™ Credit Card offers an additional 30 days for returns and exchanges.
-This probably isn’t a policy most people would take advantage of, but it’s never a bad thing to have an extra benefit in case you need it.

 At this time, Target lists only two exclusions for extended returns and exchanges: non-returnable items and Target Optical purchases